epfl-ada/ada-2020-project-milestone-p3-p3_byjule/README.md

 - step 3: Implement the machine learning models for predicting how a given relationship will end.

-7. Organization within the team
+7. Organization within the team:

 We discussed the initial ideas and all the intermediary results together, further we tried to work on the project all together as much as possible.

 - Alice: Writing sections of the report, the readme and preparing final presentation.